zilexa/Homeserver/README.md

 <h3 align="center">&bull; <strong>Preconfigured automatic nightly/monthly maintenance.</strong></h3>
 <h3 align="center">&bull; <strong>Carefully selected services for file cloud, password manager, media downloads and more.</strong></h3>

 <sub>Note: I had zero experience when I started and learned everything by googling, spending time on fora, reddit and in documentations and by hours and days of trial&error.
 I made lots of mistakes.
 Now, in case of disaster I will use the scripts in this repository myself to get up and running again.
 I am documenting this because I haven't found a single source online that provides _all necessary information_ to get up and running.
 Also, lot's of things have been carefully chosen after testing alternatives.
-You can save lots of time with this guide! :)</sub>
+You can save lots of time with this guide! :) [basic Linux commands](https://www.hostinger.com/tutorials/linux-commands).</sub>

 ***
 Jan 11th 2021: I am updating this guide to support Manjaro (Arch based) Linux instead of Ubuntu.